A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

-To model individualization in DKT, \citet{minn2018deep} proposed a model named deep knowledge tracing with dynamic student classification (DKT-DSC), which introduces individualization to DKT by exploiting the concept of clustering.
-According to students' previous performance, DKT-DSC assigns students with similar learning ability into the same group .
+\citet{minn2018deep} propose a model named deep knowledge tracing with dynamic student classification (DKT-DSC), which introduces individualization to DKT by exploiting the idea of clustering.
+According to students' previous performance, DKT-DSC assigns students with similar learning ability to the same group .
 The knowledge states of students in different groups are then traced by different DKT models.
-Moreover, considering the dynamic property of the learning ability, in order to dynamically assess the students' learning ability and accordingly assign students into new groups, each student's learning sequence is segmented into multiple time intervals.
+Moreover, considering the dynamic property of the learning ability, each student's learning sequence is segmented into multiple time intervals.
 At the start of each time interval, DKT-DSC will reassess students' learning ability and reassign their groups.

-In more detail, students' learning ability is encoded as a vector with the length of the number of KCs that is updated after each time interval using all previous learning interactions on each KC.
 In DKT-DSC, the K-means clustering algorithm is utilized to split students with similar ability levels into the same group at each time interval.
-After learning the centroids of all K clusters, each student at each time interval $Seg_z$ is assigned to the nearest cluster by the following equation: where $\mu_c$ is the mean of points in $C_c$ (a cluster set).
-The centroids for each cluster will remain unchanged throughout the entire clustering process.
-Through dynamic student clustering, DKT-DSC completes a more effective approach to realize the individualization in DKT.
+After learning the centroids of all K clusters, each student is assigned to the nearest cluster.
+Through dynamic student clustering, DKT-DSC offers an effective approach to realizing individualization in DKT.

+\citet{10076899} claim that it is significant to consider both individual exercise representation and individual prior knowledge.
+They propose a fine-grained knowledge tracing model, named FGKT.
+FGKT obtains the individual exercise representation through the acquisition of knowledge cells (KCs) and exercise distinctions.
+Subsequently, it assesses the individual prior knowledge by evaluating the relevance between current and historical learning interactions.
+Finally, the above individual representations will be utilized as the input of LSTM in FGKT to evaluate students' evolving knowledge states. \citet{zhao2023exploiting} also notice that the individualization of exercises is significant for measuring students' knowledge states.
+They propose to consider multiple exercise factors, including the difficulty and the discrimination, to enhance the performance of DKT.